alexandred/volt-upload/README.md

 ## Cloudinary

-You must provide a configuration file for your Cloudinary cloud. volt-upload expects to find it at "config/cloudinary.yml".
+You must provide a configuration file if you intend to use Cloudinary. volt-upload expects to find it at "config/cloudinary.yml".
 To download an automatically generated config file, visit this page: https://cloudinary.com/console/cloudinary.yml

 volt-upload provides a 'cloudinary_url' (instead of url) helper to generate a URL using Cloudinary transforms.
 For example: